jonmbake/jonbake.com/personal_constitution.md

 ### 8 - Live Healthy, Eat Well, Be Active and Clean

 I have one body, one mind, one life.
-It is precious and I will do everything in my power to protect it.
+It is precious, and I will do everything in my power to protect it.

 ### 9 - Be Grateful